Jazz Pharmaceuticals (JAZZ)

 Outbound Investments

-- Jazz Pharmaceuticals acquired GW Pharmaceuticals for approximately $7.2 billion in May 2021, significantly enhancing its neuroscience portfolio with products like Epidiolex/Epidyolex.
+- In January 2021, Jazz Pharmaceuticals acquired GW Pharmaceuticals for US$7.2 billion, significantly expanding its neuroscience portfolio with the addition of medications like Epidiolex.

 Capital Expenditures